 - Bans may be introduced on washing cars within certain hours

 - Limits could be imposed on the amount of water used to fill swimming pools

 - Water usage for agricultural means is limited

 - Measures are put in place to ban the opening of sluice gates

-The map below reflects the departments where code 2 alerts are in place in many of the communes.
+The map below reflects the departments where code 2 alerts are in place in at least one of the communes.

 Code 3: heightened alert